Amy Poehler

 ABOUT THE HOLLYWOOD WALK OF FAME www.WalkOfFame.com

 The Hollywood Walk of Fame is an internationally-recognized Hollywood icon.
 With approximately 24 star ceremonies annually broadcast around the world, the constant reinforcement provided to the public has made the Walk of Fame a top visitor attraction.
 The Hollywood Chamber of Commerce continues to add stars on the Walk of Fame as the representative of the City of Los Angeles.
 The Walk of Fame is a tribute to all of those who worked diligently to develop the concept and to maintain this world-class tourist attraction.
 The Walk of Fame is open to the public.
 No paid admission or assigned seating at star ceremonies.It is understood that the cost of installing a star on the Walk of Fame upon approval is $30,000 and the sponsor of the nominee accepts the responsibility for arranging for payment to the Hollywood Historic Trust, a 501(c)3 charitable foundation.
 The funds are used to pay for the creation/installation of the star and ceremony, as well as maintenance of the Walk of Fame.
-The Official Hollywood Walk of Fame App is now available in the iTunes Store: https://itunes.apple.com/us/app/official-hollywood-walk-fame/id725209617?mt=8.
+Download the official app for iPhones and Android devices at http://officialhollywoodwalkoffameapp.com

 The Hollywood Walk of Fame and the Hollywood Sign are registered trademarks of the Hollywood Chamber of Commerce.